hiraeth-php/session/README.md

-This package provides session handling via Aura.Session for the Hiraeth Nano Framework
+This package provides session handling for the Hiraeth Nano Framework